Mark W. Clark: Fifth Army and service in Italy

-The Fifth Army, by now composed of five American divisions (the 3rd, 34th, 36th and 45th Infantry, along with the 82nd Airborne) and three British divisions (7th Armoured, 46th and 56th Infantry), operating alongside the British Eighth Army, under General Bernard Montgomery, subsequently advanced up the spine of Italy, and captured the Italian city of Naples on 1 October 1943, and crossed the Volturno Line in mid-October.
+The Fifth Army, by now composed of five American divisions (the 3rd, 34th, 36th and 45th Infantry, along with the 82nd Airborne) and three British divisions (7th Armoured, 46th and 56th Infantry, all serving under McCreery's X Corps), operating alongside the British Eighth Army, under General Bernard Montgomery, subsequently advanced up the spine of Italy, and captured the Italian city of Naples on 1 October 1943, and crossed the Volturno Line in mid-October.
 Progress, however, soon began to slow down, due to German resistance, lack of Allied manpower in Italy, and the formidable German defenses known as the Winter Line, which was to hold the Allies up for the next six months.

 Lieutenant General Mark W. Clark riding in a jeep through the recently liberated Italian capital of Rome, June 1944.
 Sat behind Clark is Major General Alfred Gruenther while to Gruenther's left is Major General Harry H. Johnson.

 During the Battle of Monte Cassino, Clark ordered the bombing of the Abbey on 15 February 1944.
 This was under direct orders from his superior, British General Sir Harold R. L. G. Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy (AAI).

 Clark and his chief of staff, Major General Alfred Gruenther, remained unconvinced of the military necessity of the bombing.
-When handing over the U.S. II Corps position to the New Zealand Corps, under Lieutenant General Sir Bernard C. Freyberg, the Assistant Division Commander (ADC) of the U.S. 34th Infantry Division, Brigadier General Frederic B. Butler, claimed "I don't know, but I don't believe the enemy is in the convent.
+When handing over the U.S. II Corps position to the New Zealand Corps, under Lieutenant General Sir Bernard Freyberg, the assistant division commander of the U.S. 34th Division, Brigadier General Frederic B. Butler, claimed "I don't know, but I don't believe the enemy is in the convent.
 All the fire has been from the slopes of the hill below the wall."
-The commander of the 4th Indian Infantry Division, Major General Francis Tuker, urged the bombing of the entire massif with the heaviest bombs available.
-Clark finally pinned down the Commander-in-Chief, Alexander, recounting that "I said, 'You give me a direct order and we'll do it' and he did."
+The commander of the veteran 4th Indian Infantry Division (which was transferred from the Eighth Army to Clark's Fifth Army), Major General Francis Tuker, urged the bombing of the entire massif with the heaviest bombs available.
+Clark finally pinned down the British commander-in-chief in Italy, Alexander, recounting that "I said, 'You give me a direct order and we'll do it' and he did."